 CLR: Yeah.
 He directed about half a dozen films.
 We did it the way he did.
 A low budget, raw way of [working].
 I was assistant director on the second unit.
 There was no soundstage at all.
 We shot on location, on the street.
 Run and gun, you know?
 When John Sayles, Ernest Dickerson, and I were talking about making this movie, it came out of that style.
 It was real, on the streets in Manhattan, in Harlem, in apartments, bars.
 We just went out and did this film.
 Sometimes it would just be me, Ernest, John and Joe, and one other person.
 I could drive.
 Nobody else drove.
 So, we’d get in a station wagon, go out and shoot.
 No sound equipment, because [Morton’s character] doesn’t talk.
 We’d just go out, guerilla-style.
 That was new.

 DH: You’re from the Twin Cities?

 CLR: St. Paul in the Rondo neighborhood and lived in South Minneapolis.
-In my 20’s, because of Al Pilgrim at the Film Society, who I met in my teens, I wanted to be involved in film.
-I was bass player first in groups and stuff like that.
-In the early ’70s, I switched and went to college, University of Minnesota, MCAD.
+In my 20s, because of Al Pilgrim at the Film Society, who I met in my teens, I wanted to be involved in film.
+I was a bass player first in groups and stuff like that.
+In the early ’70s, I switched and went to college, the University of Minnesota, MCAD.
 Got a scholarship to UCLA.
-Lived in L.A., in New York and then moved back to do Purple Rain.
-Prince and I knew each other from my being musician; we got along and he hired me.
+Lived in L.A., in New York, and then moved back to do Purple Rain.
+Prince and I knew each other from my being a musician; we got along and he hired me.